Last updated

 2. (Optional) In the page that opens:

-• Edit the Title to your preference, By default, Reunite uses the name of your branch.
+• Edit the Title to your preference, By default, Reunite uses the first commit message.

 • Provide a short description for the pull request.